Ricardo-Santo/EDIT_DE_Applied_Project/README.md

 ### ELT Pipeline

-1. **Extract**: Data that is...
+1. **Extract**: Data that is in Google Cloud platform accessed via API
-2. **Load**: ...
+2. **Load**: Upload data into postgreSQL DB in Render cloud DataWarehouse
 3. **Transform**: Using dbt, raw tables are cleaned, standardized, and transformed into analytics-ready models.
 These models are organized by layers:
-Staging models – Rename, cast, and clean raw source data Intermediate models – ...
+Staging models – Rename, cast, and clean raw source data Intermediate models – Builds upon the staging layer by performing more complex transformations and aggregations.
-Mart models – Final business-focused tables used to answer stakeholder questions and KPIs ...
+Mart models – Final business-focused tables used to answer stakeholder questions and KPIs .
-4. **Visualize** (optional): Use Streamlit to create an interactive dashboard for exploring key metrics and trends, such as most popular films, top-paying customers, or rental activity over time.
+4. **Visualize** (optional to the pipeline): Use Streamlit to create an interactive dashboard for exploring key metrics and trends.

 ---